Thomas Truxtun

-Thomas Truxtun (or Truxton) (February 17, 1755 – May 5, 1822) was an American naval officer after the Revolutionary War, when he served as a privateer, who rose to the rank of commodore in the late eighteenth century and later served in the Quasi-War with France.
-He was one of the first six commanders appointed to the new US Navy by President Washington.
+Commodore Thomas Truxtun (February 17, 1755 – May 5, 1822) was a United States Navy officer and politician.
+During the American Revolutionary War, he served as a privateer.
+Truxtun eventually rose to the rank of Commodore in the late eighteenth century and later served in the Quasi-War with France.
+He was one of the first six commanders appointed to the new U.S. Navy by President George Washington.
 During his naval career he commanded a number of famous U.S. naval ships, including USS Constellation and USS President.
 Later in civilian life he became involved with politics and was also elected as a sheriff.
+Six U.S. Navy warships have been named for Truxtun since 1842.

 Early life and education

-Truxtun was born near Hempstead, New York, on Long Island, the only son of an English country lawyer.
+Truxtun was born near Hempstead, Province of New York on Long Island, the only son of an English-born lawyer.
 He lost his father at a young age and was taken to Jamaica on Long Island with relatives and placed under the care of a close friend, John Troup.
 Having little chance for a formal education, he joined the crew of the British merchant ship Pitt at the age of 12, against his father's previous wishes for him to pursue a career in politics.

 Naval service

 Because of his skills, by the time he was twenty, Truxtun had garnered command of his own vessel, Andrew Caldwell.
-Before the Revolution he was impressed into the Royal Navy and was offered a midshipman's warrant, which he turned down.
+Before the outbreak of the American Revolutionary War he was impressed into a Royal Navy ship and was offered a midshipman's commission, which he turned down.

-After being wounded an action against an American privateer, he decided never to fight against his countrymen again.
+After being wounded in action against an American privateer, he decided never to fight against his countrymen again.
 He then operated as a U.S. privateer during the American Revolutionary War, commanding several ships: Congress, Independence, Mars, and St. James.
-Truxtun was highly successful in capturing enemy ships during this period, not once suffering a defeat.
+Truxtun captured several British ships during the conflict, and was never once defeated himself.

 After the war he returned to the merchant marine, with a high reputation as a seaman.
 He was the author of a treatise on longitude and latitude, of a "System of masting a 44-gun frigate," and was an advocate for the foundation of a national navy.
 He remained in the marine for 12 years.
 In 1786 he commanded Canton, operating from Philadelphia, one of the first American ships to engage in trade with China.
 When the United States Navy was reconstituted in 1798 he was one of the original corps of six captains.